mateuskoOAMDG/OsvitkaDPS/README.md

 # OsvitkaDPS
-## Popis
+## What is it
 OsvitkaDPS is a project for Arduino Nano that controls an illumination device for the production of printed circuit boards.

 The program provides:
-* Control of 2 illumination lamps for illumination of double-sided PCBs (upper and lower lamp)
+* Two illumination lamps.
+Control of 2 illumination lamps for illumination of double-sided PCBs (upper and lower lamp).
+Option to choose which illumination lamp(s) will be switched on.
-* Option to choose which illumination lamp(s) will be switched on
+* Adjustable Timer.
+The timer time is set with the Up and Down buttons in steps of 1 second.
-* Adjustable Timer with 1s accuracy
+* 4 Timer setting presets.
-* 4 Timer setting presets - each preset has one button
+* LCD display support.
+Setting information is displayed on the LCD 16x2 I2C display.
 * Ability to set with a jumper whether the hardware supports one or two illumination lamps